 What Does SOAP Stand For?

-Let's delve deeper into each component of a SOAP note:
+Let’s take a closer look at each part of a SOAP note:

 Subjective